 That stuff is easy.

-The hard part will be writing blog posts that people actually want to read.
+The hard part will be avoiding making amateur blogging mistakes and writing blog posts that people actually want to read.

 Here are some important tips to writing high quality content:

 It all starts with your headline